GoogleCloudPlatform/datacatalog-tag-engine/apps/query_cookbook/README.md

 ```
 bq mk --connection --display_name='cloud function connection' --connection_type=CLOUD_RESOURCE \
-	--project_id=[PROJECT] --location=[REGION] cloud-function-connection
+	--project_id=PROJECT --location=REGION cloud-function-connection

-bq show --location=[REGION] --connection cloud-function-connection
+bq show --location=REGION --connection cloud-function-connection
 ```

-In the above command, replace [PROJECT] and [REGION] with your BigQuery project and region, respectively.
+In the above command, replace PROJECT and REGION with your BigQuery project and region, respectively.

 The expected output from the `bq show` command contains a "serviceAccountId" property for the connection resource that starts with `bqcx-` and ends with `@gcp-sa-bigquery-condel.iam.gserviceaccount.com`.
 We'll refer to this service account below as `CONNECTION_SA`.
 Once the cloud functions are created (in the following step), we'll need to assign the Cloud Functions Invoker role (`roles/cloudfunctions.invoker`) to the `CONNECTION_SA`.